Boundary structure of gauge fields on asymptotically AdS spaces: Preliminaries

-When dealing with gauge theories one often finds that the same theory can be formulated using different set of fields and gauge generators.
+When dealing with gauge theories one often finds that the same theory can be formulated using different sets of fields and gauge generators.
 Such equivalent formulations can be related via the elimination of auxiliary fields and gauge-fixing algebraic gauge symmetries.
-In the gPDE language this equivalence is implemented as follows: \begin{definition} Sub-gPDE $(E_{\red},Q_{\red},T[1]X)\subset (E,Q,T[1]X)$ is called an equivalent reduction of $E$ if locally there exists a set of functions $w^\alpha$ such that $w^\alpha, v^\alpha \equiv Qw^\alpha$ are independent and $E_{\red}$ is locally a zero locus of $w^\alpha,v^\alpha$. \end{definition} In other words, locally the equivalence reduces to the elimination of contractible pairs $w^{\alpha}$ and $Qw^{\alpha}$.
-If one forgets about the bundle structure the notion reduces to the usual elimination of contractible pairs as it is known in the context of local BRST cohomology.
-A more geometrical version of the definition and further details can be found~\cite{Grigoriev:2019ojp}.
+In the gPDE language this equivalence is implemented as follows: